mnnxp/cadbaselibrary-freecad/README.md

 In the **Server URL** section you can set URL/IP for communication with the platform.

-The **Upload settings** section allows you to set parameters to improve workbench operation in the absence of Blake3 and in case of necessity of forced updating of files on CADBase storage.
+The **Upload settings** section allows you to set parameters to improve the workbench’s performance, enable or disable file verification by hash, and forced file updates to the CADBase storage.

 If you set **Forcibly update files** to True, the **Skip calculate hash** value will be ignored.
 The hash will not be calculated, as it is unnecessary.